Chasedog98/PhotonPi/README.md

 Flashing Image onto Pi
 ----------------------------
 ## Requirements:
 Minimum 8GB SD card if using network-based USB drive.
 4GB SD card for web server interface no network-based USB drive.
-Raspberry Pi Zero W(not tested with other Pi's currently)
+Raspberry Pi Zero W(not tested with other Pi's currently).
+Full image currently at 3.79GB.
 ## SetUp:
 1. Format SD card as a Fat32
 2. Download the Latest Version of [PhotonPi](https://drive.google.com/drive/folders/1rTr7rWyf3K85M9JtZb1F_c4Fv0-O_AWz?usp=sharing) and use Etcher or Win32 to put the image on the SD card.